CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

 The user inputs text containing the location that they would like to find the weather for.
 The outputs are the weather for that city, including the temperature in degrees celsius and the weather description e.g. partly cloudy, this shall be done by fetching and outputting data from the API.

 **Core Features:**\
 The program needs to accept user input so that they can enter the name of a valid city.
-Another aspect of function is the ability to detect invalid places so that the weather data that is displayed is as accurate as possible so that the user experience will not be negatively affected.The user needs to also be able to search for the place with a button once they have entered the name of the desired place into the search box (this would be preffered if the user could also press ENTER for the same function).
+Another aspect of function is the ability to detect invalid places so that the weather data that is displayed is as accurate as possible so that the user experience will not be negatively affected.The user needs to also be able to search for the place with a button once they have entered the name of the desired place into the search box (this would be preferred if the user could also press ENTER for the same function).

 **User Interaction:**\
 The program needs to be able to display the temperature and the description of the weather from the API in a GUI (Graphical User Interface).
 This makes it easy for the user to find exactly what they want without needing to know much about using a computer.